dhicks/orus/paper/oru_paper.md

 Because distance comparisons in scatterplots can be misleading (comparing vertical distance to the dashed line, not Euclidean distance), figure \ref{fig.ridges} shows the distribution of these comparisons.
 In this figure, positive x-axis values indicate that departmental distance is greater than ORU distance, supporting *[H3]*.
 In this figure, modal values are all negative or near 0, and this also appears to be true for median values.
 Notable exceptions to this trend are ITS and, less consistently, CNPRC.
 In short, with a exceptions, ORU researchers are generally *equidistant or closer to their closest departmental peers.*  As before, these findings conflict with *[H3]*.

 ![Comparison of minimal ORU and departmental distances, across ORUs and values of $k$.
 Positive x-axis values indicate that departmental distance is greater than ORU distance, supporting Hypothesis 3.
 Dashed vertical line indicates 0; solid lines within densities indicate median values; and small vertical dashes indicated individual values.\label{fig.ridges}](../plots/12_oru_dept_min_dist_ridges.png)

+# Discussion #

+The analysis of productivity impacts suggests that ORUs do increase the productivity of affiliated faculty.
+Specifically, the sequence of regression models suggests that ORUs increase the number of coauthors that affiliated faculty have; that this increased collaboration leads to increased publications and citations; but that ORUs have at most a small direct effect on publications and citations.

+However, as already noted above, due to the limitations of the study design we cannot be sure whether this relationship is indeed an effect of ORUs on productivity.
+The data are also compatible with an effect of productivity on ORUs (i.e., ORUs tend to recruit faculty who already tend to be more productive), an unmeasured common cause (e.g., more extraverted faculty tend both to be more productive and to be recruited to ORUs), or indeed a complex combination of multiple causal relationships.

+Bracketing these concerns about causal inference, the productivity findings of this study suggest that ORUs — and similar infrastructure for interdisciplinary research — may have a key social network formation role.  *[Hicks and Simmons]* and *[Hicks et al.]* find that interdisciplinary research funding programs were effective at supporting novel collaborations and stimulating the formation of a new research community, respectively.

+*[1 more paragraph?]*

+Turning to discursive impacts, the data do not appear to be compatible with any of the three hypotheses.
+In each case, the expected effects of interdisciplinarity (rather than multidisciplinarity) do not appear.
+This suggests that ORUs at UC Davis have fostered multidisciplinarity rather than interdisciplinarity.

+- multidisciplinary is often seen as inferior to interdisciplinarity, eg, "mere juxtaposition" (Holbrook 3)
+- o:  ID is hard (O'Rourke; Brister)
+- o:  ID is incoherent (Holbrook 14)
+- o:  discursive MD is compatible with ID interaction (Holbrook 10, on Kuhn-MacI)

+Brister, "disciplinary capture"
+- might explain the narrowness here
+- might be compatible w/ spread of departmental distances